jsolejr/hello-world/README.md

 # hello-world
 My first repository
-This is my first attempt at learning how to wokrin in GitHub
+This is my first attempt at learning how to work in GitHub